chalearn/missingdata/README.md

 *************************************************************
 **BASIC INFORMATION**

 Research repository for storage software and solutions for missing data problems.
-The repository is original divided in two branch: (i) the master branch for final complete functionally versions, and (ii) the develop branch to develop new implementations and modify the existing ones.
-It is possible to create new branches if parallel developmetns are necessary.
+The repository is original divided in two branch:

+1. The **master** branch: to store final complete functionally versions.
+2. The **develop** branch to develop new implementations and modify the existing ones.

+If parallel developments are necessary it is possible to create new branches.
 Some commands and informations are detailed below.

 *************************************************************
 **FIRST STEPS**